-Figuring out an amount of life insurance to buy does not have to be complicated and just remember that having ANY life insurance is better than having none at all.
+Figuring out an amount of life insurance to buy does not have to be complicated, and just remember that having ANY life insurance is better than having none at all.

-If you want help in determining the best amount for you to purchase, go to this life insurance needs calculator and input your information.
+If you want help in determining the best amount for you to purchase, then go to this life insurance needs calculator and input your information.

-If you have a spouse and/or children, the most important thing is that you have life insurance in case you were to die prematurely.
+If you have a spouse and/or children, then the most important thing is that you have life insurance in case you were to die prematurely.

 Since the cost of a life insurance policy is a concern for most of us and if you cannot afford to pay much for life insurance, buy the highest amount you can afford for the duration that best fits your needs and your budget.